top of page

 Photo Etchings

-I've always been a walker, even as a kid, me and my best mates, Janet and Judity Maiden (twins) would go on long walks, with no plan - just an open attitude and wait to see who and what we might encounter.
-I'm still a walker, whether in towns and cities or in the countryside - and I document the things I encounter along the way.
-I grew up in a small town in Cheshire in the northwest of England in a neighbourhood known as The Bluebell after the Bluebell Woods that existed back then, unfortunately they have since been built over.
-Playing in those woods when I was a kid and seeing the huge swathes of bluebells that appeared every spring really inspired a life-long love of trees and other plants - and a sense that green spaces like those magical woods were very fragile and always under threat.
+I've always been a walker, even as a kid, me and my best mates, Janet and Judity Maiden (twins) would go on long walks, with no plan - just an open attitude and a sense of adventure.
+I've enjoyed walking ever since - whether in towns and cities or in the countryside - and I document the things I encounter along the way.
+I grew up in a small town in Cheshire in the northwest of England in a neighbourhood known as The Bluebell after the Bluebell Woods that existed back then, they were built over in the 1980s.
+Playing in those woods when I was a kid and seeing the huge swathes of bluebells that appeared every spring really inspired a life-long love of trees and other plants - and a sense that green spaces like those magical woods are fragile and ever under threat.

-When I first started making drawings and etchings of trees back in 2011 at Camden Workingmen's College, I quickly realised that trees draw themselves.
-Branches, stems and leaves grow outwards from the trunk to form intricate patterns of sharply defined graphite-like lines and softer clusters of dusted charcoal.
+When I first started making drawings and etchings of trees back at Camden Workingmen's College, I soon had the thought that really trees draw themselves.
+Branches, stems and leaves growing outwards from the trunk and form intricate patterns of sharply defined graphite-like lines and softer charcoal clusters.

 dark trunks - horizontal format_edited_e